lando/lando/docs/installation/installing.md

 ### From Source

 To install from source you need to first make sure you've [installed the latest stable version of docker](https://docs.docker.com/engine/installation/) for your operating system and that it is using the factory defaults.
-You will also need the LTS release (6.x) of [node](https://nodejs.org/en/download/).
+You will also need [node](https://nodejs.org/en/download/) and ideally [yarn](https://yarnpkg.com/lang/en/docs/install/).

-> #### Warning::DO NOT USE THE LATEST RELEASE OF node
->
-> The [latest release of node](https://nodejs.org/en/download/current/) which includes npm is not compatible with Lando at this time.

 On Linux you will also want to [download the latest stable docker compose binary](https://github.com/docker/compose/releases), make it executable and place it into `/usr/share/lando/bin`.